nerbyk/activefunction/README.md

 ## Quick Start

-Here's a simple example of a function that uses ActiveFunction:
+Here's a simple example of a function that uses ActiveFunction(w/o plugins):

 ```ruby
 require "active_function"